De-Dollarization Accelerates: Central Banks Dump Dollar In Q4, Buy Yuan

 Still, the ramifications of the shift away from dollars are significant.
 For more than a half century, the dollar has been the reserve currency of choice for most of the world’s central banks, for its depth and stability in global markets.

-That may be changing: as we reported at the end of January, the Treasury Borrowing Advisory Committee (or TBAC) is increasingly worried about the future status of the reserve currency as confirmed by the tongue-in-cheek observation that reserve managers have been very gradually increasing allocation to other currencies, and that the USD share of FX reserves has steadily come down from 72% in 2000 to 62% now even though the "USD is still the dominant reserve currency."
+That may be changing: as we reported at the end of January, both the Fed and the Treasury Borrowing Advisory Committee (or TBAC) are increasingly worried about the future status of the reserve currency as confirmed by the tongue-in-cheek observation that reserve managers have been very gradually increasing allocation to other currencies, and that although the USD share of FX reserves has steadily come down from 72% in 2000 to 62% now, the "USD is still the dominant reserve currency."

 The question is for how much longer.